NeuralEnsemble/libNeuroML/how_to_contribute.md

 [Meld] (http://meldmerge.org/) is my favourite, but you pick anyone.

-Well done, now you are all set to do some cool work
+Well done, now you are all set to do some cool work!

 Working locally on a dedicated branch
 -------------------------------------

 Now you can work on your repo.
-Teh best way to do it is to create a branch with a descriptive name which indicate what are you working on.
+The best way to do it is to create a branch with a descriptive name which indicate what are you working on.

 For example, just for the sake of this guide, I'm gonna close #2

 ```
 git checkout -b fix-2